Preview v1 contract

 Use the browser runtime you already ship.

-GatePilot is exposed as an authenticated network identity, so agent teams can keep their browser orchestration layer and route only the approved session traffic through the assigned mobile device.
+GatePilot is exposed as an authenticated network identity, so agent teams can keep their browser orchestration layer and route session traffic through the assigned device.

 Playwright